eudoxia0/eudoxia0.github.io/_drafts/wishlist-zero-cost-abstractions.md

 guarantees:

-1. Naturally, the compiler checks operations for dimensional validity: you can't add a time-anottated value to a velocity-anottated value without compilation failing.
+1. Naturally, the compiler checks operations for dimensional validity: you can't add a time-annotated value to a velocity-annotated value without compilation failing.
 2. Dimensional analysis is automatically performed: dividing a value representing distance over one representing time, the resulting value should